komodorio/komoplane/Contributing.md

 ## Setting Up For Local Development

 You will need Golang 1.20+ and NodeJS 18+.
+Also, you will need a working Kubernetes cluster with Crossplane Helm chart installed into it.
+It is advisable to apply example Crossplane objects from `examples` folder.

 First you need to build frontend (the API backend won't compile without that).
 To do so, run `npm run build` inside `pkg/frontend` directory.